numpy/numpy/doc/source/reference/distutils.rst

 substitution rule automatically added, which contains the install prefix (since this is not easy to get from setup.py).

-Reusing a c library from another package
+Reusing a C library from another package
 ----------------------------------------

 Info are easily retrieved from the `get_info` function in